PelagusWallet/pelagus-docs/docs/develop/get-started/detecting-pelagus.md

 Pelagus can be detected by checking for the provider label in the `window.ethereum` object.

 The `window.ethereum` is injected into the browser by a number of other wallets.
 You must check the provider label to ensure that Pelagus is present.
-You can verify that `window.ethereum` object has been injected into the browser and the provider label is Pelagus by running the following in the developer console of your browser:
+You can verify that the `window.ethereum` object has been injected into the browser and the provider label is Pelagus by running the following in the developer console of your browser:

 ```js
 await window.ethereum.isPelagus